 - Notarial fee: ₱300 (for ₱100,000 loan amount and up)

-One of the low-interest personal loans in the Philippines is the one from SB Finance, a subsidiary of Security Bank.
-Loan amounts range from ₱30,000 to ₱2 million, payable in 12, 18, 24, or 36 months.
-Easily apply online through its website and get your loan approved within a week.
+One of the best low-interest personal loans in the Philippines is this one from SB Finance, a subsidiary of Security Bank.
+The monthly interest starts at 2%.
+Meanwhile, loan amounts range from ₱30,000 to ₱3 million, payable in 12, 18, 24, or 36 months.

 - Loan amount: ₱30,000 to ₱1 million